Jaunsar-Bawar: Culture

+Harul, Ghundiya Raso, Jhenta Raso, Jangbazi, Thoude, etc.

 One unique custom which is followed here is the concept of bride price.
 The custom owes its origin to some strong logic.
 The parents spend a substantial amount on raising, educating and making the life of the girl as good as they can make it.
 In return the girl is an asset to the family as she cooks, cleans, and works on the farms.
 When a boy wants to marry the girl, he is taking away an asset of the family and must pay the fair price of the asset known as the bride price.
 But over the year this practice is followed by a few masses.